 Starting with a clean slate and building a fresh team is an advantage of being a Start-up Sales Manager.
 You get to create the sales process, the business model and the structure of the sales team as you see fit.
 However, all of those things take a lot of work.

-The focus of the Start-up Sales Manager is to build a new team without the framework of existing sales processes, resources, salespeople, or sales culture.
-These conditions require any Start-up Sales Manager to be resourceful.
-Since there are no preexisting systems, they will need to develop new processes for hiring, on-boarding, coaching, training, and assessing performance.
+The focus of the Start-up Sales Manager is to build a new team without existing sales processes, resources, salespeople, or sales culture.
+These conditions require them to be resourceful.
+They will need to develop new processes for hiring, on-boarding, coaching, training, and assessing performance.

-On the other hand, the Start-up Sales Manager does have the advantage of a clean slate.
-Since there is no organizational baggage or ineffective processes to overcome, the Sales Manager is able to establish expectations, set standards, create processes, hire the right salespeople, and build a true sales culture the right way.
+On the other hand, they do have the advantage of a clean slate.
+Since there are no ineffective processes to overcome, they are able to establish expectations, set standards, create processes, hire the right salespeople, and build a true sales culture the right way.